NodeGuy/channel/README.md

 returns the channel of the first one that succeeds.
 Only the winning method is executed to completion—the other methods have no effect.

+All of the methods can be cancelled before completion by calling `cancel` on the promise returned from `select`.

 #### Examples

 Imagine you're at a party and your next conversation depends on whom you run